 The image to the left shows the System Normal Screen that appears when there are no alarms or warnings in the FDS.
 Note the center ‘System Normal’ image can be customized for a particular installation.

 An example Active Events Screen shown to the right demonstrates the situational awareness capability and includes scrollable/selectable event list, event details, and system diagrams with location-based event overlay.
+The system diagram (the example shows a ship top/side view) can be customized to match the diagram for a particular installation.

 The Active Events Screen includes the following elements: